-Reality check: At this point, depending on the issues uncovered, in a real project you would at a minimum address any issues with the prototype (at a maximum, scrap the prototype and restart), but there is not enough time.
+- At this point, depending on the issues uncovered, in a real project you would, at a minimum, address any issues with the prototype and, at a maximum, scrap the prototype and restart, but there is not enough time.
 You should do what you can to fix minor issues and move on to the user testing as fast as possible.

-Reality Check: In a real project, you would video record and transcribe these user testing sessions in order to replay them with the entire team for more detailed analysis.
-There is not enough time to do this in this course.
+- When running the participants through your protocol, it is best to have at least two team members at each session: one for managing the session and the other for taking detailed notes.
+(In a real project, you would video record and transcribe these user testing sessions in order to replay them with the entire team for more detailed analysis.
+There is not enough time to do this in this course.)

-Reality check.
-Depending on the issues uncovered in your user testing, in a real project you would address those issues, likely iterating on the low-fi prototype and running more user tests, before moving on.
+- Depending on the issues uncovered in your user testing, in a realproject you would address those issues, likely iterating on the low-fi prototype and running more user tests, before moving on.
 But given the time pressure, you should do what you can to fix the issues that you can in the short time and move on to your medium-fidelity prototype.

 - How important is appearance?